-model in collaboration with Lawrence Berkeley National Laboratory.
+As part of the analyses conducted for the AB 2127 Report, the CEC is evaluating infrastructure needs to support medium- and heavy-duty vehicles through the Medium- and Heavy-Duty Electric Vehicle Infrastructure Load, Operations, and Deployment (HEVI-LOAD) model in collaboration with Lawrence Berkeley National Laboratory.
 This model aims to characterize regional charging infrastructure needs for public, shared private, and private charging for on-road medium- and heavy-duty electric vehicles.
 It will determine the number, locations, and types of charger deployments and examine suitable power levels ranging from overnight charging (<50 kilowatts [kW]) to public fast charging (multimegawatt) for the range of applications envisioned in California's transition to ZEVs.
-HEVI-LOAD leverages CARB's Draft 2020 Mobile Source Strategy, which projects 180,000 MD/HD electric vehicles will be needed in 2030.
+HEVI-LOAD leverages CARB's Draft 2020 Mobile Source Strategy, which projects 180,000 medium- and heavy-duty electric vehicles will be needed in 2030 to achieve state climate and air quality goals and comply with Executive Order N-79-20.
+Preliminary modeling, which considered 50- kW and 350-kW charging power levels, suggests that to charge these vehicles, 157,000 DC fast chargers will be needed, of which 141,000 are 50 kW and 16,000 are 350 kW.

-In addition to providing quantitative estimates of charging for medium- and heavy-duty vehicles, the AB 2127 Staff Report also provides qualitative descriptions of the charging needs of medium- and heavy-duty vehicles.
+In addition to providing quantitative estimates of charging for medium- and heavy-duty vehicles, the AB 2127 Report also provides qualitative descriptions of the charging needs of medium- and heavy-duty vehicles.

 While private light-duty vehicles typically see extended periods of downtime and have flexible usage requirements, medium- and heavy-duty vehicles often adhere to demanding operation patterns that make infrastructure planning for these vehicles a unique challenge.
 Charging infrastructure planning for the medium- and heavy-duty sector requires close attention to the specific vehicle uses and environments, high-power charging demands, lack of consistency in charging connectors, and landlord-tenant relationships.
-The result of such operator-specific complexities is that the most appropriate charger type - whether it be a conductive connector charger, pantograph, or wireless charger - may vary significantly from site to site, even for ostensibly similar vehicles.
+The result of such operator-specific complexities is that the most appropriate charger type - whether it be a conductive connector, pantograph, or wireless charger - may vary significantly from site to site, even for ostensibly similar vehicles.

 Medium- and heavy-duty vehicles, being more massive than the light-duty counterparts, generally use more energy to operate and require higher charging power.
 Power levels to charge these vehicles may reach several megawatts, introducing significant challenges to local distribution grids and vehicle operators who face costly facility upgrades.
-A preliminary analysis using the CEC's EVSE Deployment and Grid Evaluation tool found that California's investor-owned utilities should plan to accommodate MD/HD fleets, including through grid upgrades or other mitigative action.
+A preliminary analysis using the CEC's EVSE Deployment and Grid Evaluation tool found that California's investor-owned utilities should plan to accommodate medium- and heavy-duty fleets, including grid upgrades or other mitigative actions.
 This finding indicates that charger deployments for larger vehicles may frequently require new utility grid hardware in addition to the charger itself.
-Furthermore, in some off-road applications such as construction or agriculture, access to the grid may be nonexistent.
+Furthermore, in some off-road applications such as construction or agriculture, access to the grid may be nonexistent and mobile or other emerging charging solutions will need to be deployed.